-Do you highly value your freedom?
-Are you assertive and independent?
-If so, you may be a high scorer in autonomy.
-Let’s take a look at the behavioral traits of someone with a high score in autonomy and what you can do to best encourage their growth.
+Do you often seek advice from trusted mentors?
+Are you open to feedback and teamwork?
+Do you prefer the tried and true?
+If so, you may be a low scorer in autonomy.
+Let’s take a look at the behavioral traits of someone with a low score in autonomy and what you can do to best encourage their growth.

-Tom is a good example of someone who likely has a high autonomy score.
-He:
+Kendra is a good example of someone who likely has a low autonomy score.
+She:

-Here are some tips for managing someone with a high autonomy score:
+Here are some tips for managing someone with a low autonomy score:

 - Encourage them to keep an open mind to new ideas and creative

 solutions.
 Their first instinct may be to disregard “out-of-the-box” thinking.

 - Encourage them to spend time with creative, high energy, high autonomy people from time to time.
 Discuss all of the strengths of this type of person so they can learn more about them.